 OSERS activity is accounted for on an economic-resources measurement focus using the accrual basis of accounting.
-Plan member contributions are recognized in the period in which the contributions are due.
-Employer contributions to OSERS are recognized when due and the employer has made a formal commitment to provide the contributions.
+Member contributions are recognized in the period in which the contributions are due.
+Employer contributions and state of Nebraska contributions to OSERS are recognized when due and the employer has made a formal commitment to provide the contributions.
 Benefits and refunds are recognized when due and payable in accordance with the terms of the plan provisions.